-This prospectus is intended to give you some insight into our Sixth Form at Queen Elizabeth's Grammar School.
+The Sixth Form will provide you with the academic and pastoral support you need to shape and achieve your ambitions.
+This prospectus is intended to give you some further insight into our Sixth Form at Queen Elizabeth's Grammar School.
 I hope you find it informative and I very much look forward to meeting you during the coming year.

-Mrs B Smith Head of Sixth Form
+Mrs L Allen Head of Sixth Form